abdrahmansoltan/Learning-Notes/Node.js/4-Node-Sequrity&Authentication.md

 ### Sessions

+**Sessions** are a way of storing data about current active user, ex: name of user, last page the user visited

+- What we store in a session is data that we wouldn't want the user to modify in the browser directly, ex: user permissions
+- the client can read and access data in sessions but can't modify it
+- sessions have short life, and only kept during the time the user is interacting with it, unlike data in database which is permanent

+  - sessions are tied to the specific browser and the temporary state of the application on that browser

+- How to store sessions data
+  - **server-side sessions**
+    - lives in the server on a database and the sessions-data will get looked-up for each request that the user makes and potentially deleting it when the user logs-out or close the browser
+    - in most cases we don't need to store the session in the server unless we have a very large session, which is good to be stored in a server-database
+  - **client-side sessions** --> **Cookies**
+    - lives in the browser's cookies

 ![sessions](./img/sessions.PNG)

 Here, the server will create a session for the user after the user logs in.
 The session id is then **stored on a cookie on the user’s browser**.
 While the user stays logged in, the cookie would be sent along with every subsequent request.
 The server can then compare the session id stored on the cookie against the session information stored in the memory to verify user’s identity and sends response with the corresponding state!